Skip to content

 SRO, contract officer, or armed staff member?
 School and campus security has three very different models — and the armed-on-campus rules change by state and by legislative session.
 Here's how the models compare, what the law allows, and how to hire the right team.

 Few security decisions carry more weight than protecting a school or campus.
 The stakes are children and young adults, the buyers are boards and superintendents accountable to their communities, and the rules — especially around who may be armed on campus — shift from state to state and often from one legislative session to the next.
-This guide is written to be useful and non-alarmist: it lays out the three staffing models, explains where the law stands (with a clear "verify the current statute" caution), and shows how to hire a qualified, licensed team.
+This guide is written to be useful and non-alarmist: it lays out the three staffing models, prices each one with real 2026 numbers, explains where the law stands (with a clear "verify the current statute" caution), and shows how to hire a qualified, licensed team.
 It is general information, not legal advice.

 Quick answer

 Schools and campuses generally choose among three models: a School Resource Officer (SRO) — a sworn police officer assigned to the school; contract security officers from a licensed private firm; and, in a growing number of states, an armed-guardian program that authorizes trained school employees to carry.
 Whether a non–law-enforcement person can be armed on campus is set by state law and often local board approval, and it varies widely — so confirm the current statute for your state before acting.
 Higher-ed institutions also carry Clery Act reporting duties.
-Costs range from cost-shared SRO agreements to roughly $20–$40+ an hour for contract officers.
+On cost: contract officers run roughly $22–$35/hr unarmed and $30–$48/hr armed in 2026; SROs are usually cost-shared with a police agency (commonly a $40,000–$90,000 district share per officer per year); guardian programs cost a few hundred to a few thousand dollars per participant in training and equipment, plus annual requalification.

 The three staffing models